Shashwatsingh22/K8s_Management_Project/README.md

 # Master Cluseter
 An app manager project, which helps users to managae the backend part of their apps like managing pods, creating cluster and many services are provided here.
-We hope you people will love this project.

 ## Configuration of Multi Node Cluster on Cloud: